martinschaible/guide-uptime-kuma-monitoring/README.md

 :small_blue_diamond: I increased the **Heartbeat Interval** to *90 Seconds*.
 That's more than enough and reduces the load and network traffic a bit.<br>
 :small_blue_diamond: To minimize false alarms, I increased the **Retries** value to **5**.
 I left the **Heartbeat Retry Interval** at *60 seconds*.<br>

+:point_right:I prefer to use the **IP address** instead of the hostname.
+Why?
+The hostname might temporarily be unresolvable by the DNS.
+That would create a false alarm and raise blood pressure unnecessarily.<br>

 :point_right: With this configuration, a ping alert will be triggered if no response occurs within 5 minutes.<br>
 :point_right: This allows, for example, a server restart without triggering any alerts.<br>